UWaterloo-Formula-Electric/firmware/README.md

        e.g., firmware/Bin/bmu/Release/bmu.elf
     4. Click 'Connect' on the top right
     5. Click 'Start Programming'

-    # Example for Linux:
-    1. Open a terminal and navigate to the firmware directory.
-    2. flash {board}
     ```
 5. To push your changes, please review [Git Workflow](#git-workflow).
 6. __Optional__: To debug the target, start OpenOCD on the host (USB connected to host)